manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/intro-configure-network/intro-configure-network.md

 ...
 ```

 > **Tip**: You can configure multiple listeners, each with a unique name, in the same `listener.ora` file.
-However, Oracle recommends that you run only one listener for each node in customer environments.
+However, Oracle recommends that you run only one listener for each node in a customer environment.

 *Listener Registration (LREG)* is an instance background process that performs dynamic registration of services and databases with the listener.